Linguistic homeland: North America

+Eskimo–Aleut

 The Eskimo–Aleut languages originated in the region of the Bering Strait or Southwest Alaska.

-- Na-Dené and Yeniseian
+Na-Dené and Yeniseian

 The Dené–Yeniseian hypothesis proposes that the Na-Dené languages of North America and the Yeniseian languages of Central Siberia share a common ancestor.
 Suggested homelands for this family include Central or West Asia, Siberia, or Beringia, but there is currently not enough evidence to resolve the question.